14 of the best family hiking vacations in the USA

 Ohio: Hocking Hills

-The Hocking Hills area in Ohio, which is about an hour south of Columbus, comprises nine state parks and nature preserves, three state forests, a national forest, and several local parks.
+The Hocking Hills area in Ohio, about an hour south of Columbus, comprises nine state parks and nature preserves, three state forests, a national forest, and several local parks.

-For family hiking trips, this is one of the absolute best destinations in the country!
+For family friendly hiking and family adventure vacations, this is one of the absolute best destinations in the country!

 The most popular trails in Hocking Hills are Old Man’s Cave, Ash Cave (also the largest recessed cave in the state of Ohio) and Cedar Falls.